FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ### Short description of the algorithm

 In this section, we give a very brief glimpse at the underlying mathematics of IPOPT.
-For a deeper introduction on interior methods for nonlinear smooth optimization, one may consults [FORSGREN2002](#FORSGREN2002), or [WÄCHTER2006](#WÄCHTER2006) for more IPOPT specific elements.
+For a deeper introduction on interior methods for nonlinear smooth optimization, one may consult [FORSGREN2002](#FORSGREN2002), or [WÄCHTER2006](#WÄCHTER2006) for more IPOPT specific elements.
 IPOPT is designed to perform optimization for both equality and inequality constrained problems.
-Though, nonlinear inequalities are rearranged before the beginning of the optimization process in order to restrict the panel of nonlinear constraints to those of the equality kind.
-Each nonlinear inequality ones are transformed into a pair of simple bound inequality and nonlinear equality constraint by the introduction of as many slack variables as is needed : $c_{i}(x)\leq 0$ becomes $c_{i}(x) + s_{i} = 0$ and $s_{i}\leq 0$, where $s_{i}$ is added to the initial variables of the problems $x_{i}$.
+However, nonlinear inequalities are rearranged before the beginning of the optimization process in order to restrict the panel of nonlinear constraints to those of the equality kind.
+Each nonlinear inequality is transformed into a pair of simple bound inequalities and nonlinear equality constraints by the introduction of as many slack variables as is needed : $c_{i}(x)\leq 0$ becomes $c_{i}(x) + s_{i} = 0$ and $s_{i}\leq 0$, where $s_{i}$ is added to the initial variables of the problems $x_{i}$.
 Thus, for convenience, we will assume that the minimization problem does not contain any nonlinear inequality constraint.
 It means that, given a function $f:\mathbb{R}^{n}\mapsto\mathbb{R}$, we want to find :

 \begin{equation}\label{minimproblem}
 \begin{array} {c}